sparkflows/sparkflows-docs/docs/aws/admin-guide/configuring-aws-certificate.rst

 Create a Load Balancer
 ------

-Create a Load Balancer and configure target group which have Fire Insights running on that instance.
+Create a Load Balancer and configure target group with Fire Insights running on that instance.

 .. figure:: ../../_assets/aws/aws-certificate/load_blanacer.PNG
    :alt: aws